forem/admin-docs/docs/_forem-basics/user-settings/organization-settings.md

 - **Profile image**: Supports PNG, SVG, JPG
 - **Website url**: Include the https://
 - **Summary**: Text that will be displayed below the organization name on its landing page
-- **Proof**: Asks the user to demonstrate their association with the organization to prevent unauthorized organizations being made in the name of companies or brands or individuals.[the Organization Pages documentation](#), along with additional information on how to manage the organization.
+- **Proof**: Asks the user to demonstrate their association with the organization to prevent unauthorized organizations being made in the name of companies or brands or individuals.

-The person who creates the organization will be the main organization admin.
+**The person who creates the organization will be the main organization admin.
+Organizations can have as many admins as they have members.
+Forems don't currently have distinctions between organization founders or members, only between admins and members.**

+For more information about organizations for Forem Admins, see [the Organization Pages documentation](#).